mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 #### Large language model (LLM) integration

-For all locales that use Google Translate as a translation source, a dropdown labeled `AI` becomes available.
+Pontoon will show a dropdown labeled `AI` for all locales that have Google Translate available as a translation source.
 This feature refines the Google Translate output using an LLM.
-Collapsing this dropdown will reveal three options:
+Opening this dropdown will reveal three options:
 * `REPHRASE`: Generate an alternative to this translation.
 * `MAKE FORMAL`: Generate a more formal version of this translation.
 * `MAKE INFORMAL`: Generate a more informal version of this translation.

+![Dropdown to use the LLM feature](../../assets/images/pontoon/ui/llm_dropdown.png "Screenshot of the dropdown to use the LLM feature")

 After selecting an option, the revised translation will replace the original suggestion.
-Once a new translation is generated, another option `SHOW ORIGINAL` will be seen in the dropdown menu.
-You can revert to the original translation by selecting the `SHOW ORIGINAL` option from the dropdown menu.
+Once a new translation is generated, another option `SHOW ORIGINAL` will be available in the dropdown menu.
+Selecting it will revert to the original suggestion.

-![Dropdown to use the LLM feature](../../assets/images/pontoon/ui/llm_dropdown.png "Screenshot of the dropdown to use the LLM feature")

-The screenshot above displays the dropdown to use the LLM feature.

 ![Enhanced translation output from the LLM rephrasing the initial Google Translate result.](../../assets/images/pontoon/ui/llm_dropdown_rephrased.png "Screenshot of enhanced translation output from the LLM rephrasing the initial Google Translate result.")

-The screenshot above displays the enhanced translation output from the LLM rephrasing the initial Google Translate result.

 #### Concordance search